magento/devdocs/guides/v2.0/frontend-dev-guide/themes/theme-images.md

 boolean
       </td>
       <td colspan="1">
-If set to true, images which are smaller than required by the configuration, are not enlarged.
-Default value: true.
+If set to <code>true</code>, then images which are smaller than required by the configuration, are not enlarged.
+Default value: <code>true</code>.
       </td>
       <td colspan="1">
         Optional